 Brahmas are large birds that look quite intimidating, but they are a docile bird, even when being handled.
 Since they are so large, these birds cannot fly very well, so they are easy to confine.

-While Brahma chickens do not mind being confined, it’s vital that they are given enough space to forage.
+While these birds don’t mind being confined, it’s vital that they are given enough space to forage.

 Of course, their large size makes them an excellent choice for those folks living in colder climates.